-This topic is significant and can span many different articles, but let’s consider the basics.
+This topic is significant and can span many articles, but let’s consider the basics.
 DataOps requires that you manage all environments and their dependencies using automation.
 Things like Infrastructure as Code, CI/CD deployments, self-documentation via code, and automated testing for your data and transformation pipelines.
-This high degree of automation grants the ability to launch net new environments with the push of a button, including data schema creation and data generation/restore.
+This high degree of automation allows the launch of new net environments with a button, including data schema creation and data generation/restoration.
 For the longest time, data was considered a second-class citizen in the automation world; things have changed.

-DataOps should follow the testing pyramid and use unit testing, functional testing, and UI testing.
-From a data perspective, tests ran during builds and deployments should validate all the data objects, schemas, and views.
+DataOps should follow the testing pyramid and use unit, functional, and UI testing.
+From a data perspective, tests run during builds and deployments should validate all the data objects, schemas, and views.

 Using the testing Pyramid:

 - Data layer (maps to Unit types testing), ETL or ELT process, confirm consistency, inconsistency, and missing data.
 We check for differences in row counts, partial datasets, and duplication.